grpc/grpc.io/content/docs/platforms/android/java/quickstart.md

 - An android device set up for [USB debugging][] or an [Android Virtual Device][]

-{{< note >}}
+{{< alert title="Note" color="info" >}}
 gRPC Java does not support running a server on an Android device.
 For this quick start, the Android client app will connect to a server running on your local (non-Android) computer.
-{{< /note >}}
+{{< /alert >}}

 ### Get the example code

 The example code is part of the [grpc-java][] repo.

 1. [Download the repo as a zip file][download] and unzip it, or clone the repo:

     ```sh
     $ git clone -b {{< param grpc_vers.java >}} https://github.com/grpc/grpc-java
     ```

 2. Change to the examples directory:

     ```sh
     $ cd grpc-java/examples